Movie TV packages – what you need to know

 - Virgin Media – Sky Cinema is included as standard in two of Virgin's TV bundles, the Full House Movies bundle and the Ultimate Oomph Bundle.
 You can also add it onto Virgin's cheaper packages.
 All of Virgin's TV packages come with the V6 box, which is 4K-ready and can record six channels at once.

 - TalkTalk – Sky Cinema isn't included automatically in any of TalkTalk's TV bundles, but it is available as one of its 'flexible TV boosts'.
 The add-on includes all 11 live Sky Cinema channels and the full selection of on-demand movies.

-- NOW TV – With NOW TV, you buy passes for the content you want.
-The Sky Cinema pass gives you access to all 11 channels as well as the on-demand movies.
+- NOW TV – With NOW TV, you buy memberships for the content you want.
+The Sky Cinema Membership gives you access to all 11 channels as well as the on-demand movies.
 You can watch NOW TV on devices including smart TVs, games consoles and mobile phones and there's no minimum contract so you can cancel whenever you like.